ravenac95/sudolikeaboss/README.rst

 I use linux
 ***********

-Sorry :(.
-I don't have anything for you yet.
+Sorry :( I don't have anything for you yet.
 Maybe you can help me with that :)

 I use Windows
 *************

-Sorry? *But seriously, I am sorry but I have no plans to do this on Windows at this time.*
+Sorry? *But seriously, I have no current plans to do this on Windows at this time.*

 What's that weird icon on the top-right of the iterm2 window?